All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Tracking Dose Titration

 Most GLP-1 medications are titrated upward over weeks to months.
 Your CGM provides objective data on how each dose change affects your glucose patterns.
 If your fasting glucose drops and post-meal spikes flatten with a dose increase, the higher dose is producing measurable metabolic benefit.
-If glucose patterns do not change meaningfully between doses, that information is worth discussing with your prescribing physician.
+If glucose patterns don't change meaningfully between doses, that information is worth discussing with your prescribing physician.

-Exercise Optimization
+Exercise Improvement

 Your CGM shows you exactly how different types of exercise affect your glucose.
 Resistance training often causes a transient glucose spike (from cortisol and catecholamine release) followed by improved glucose uptake for 24 to 48 hours.
 Moderate aerobic exercise typically lowers glucose acutely.
 High-intensity interval training can spike glucose short-term but improves insulin sensitivity long-term.